hudwave/lets-make-lasagne/chapter-06-beyond-inheritance/chapter-06-beyond-inheritance.md

 Notice that we have still inherited the original create event using `event_inherited` which will run the parent's create event first.
 You might think that we should have chosen the override option instead, as by inheriting the event it would only allow us to extend the parent's behaviour.

-However since we are encapsulating our functionality in methods rather than whole events we choose to inherit them.
+However since we are encapsulating our functionality in methods rather than whole events, we choose to inherit them.
 The overriding here occurs when we re-define the `attack` method.
-This gives us much more control over what is overridden while still being able to inherit other methods and variables.
+This gives us much more control over what is overridden, while still being able to inherit other methods and variables.
 You may still have a use case for just straight up overriding the whole event though, so use it if you need it.

 #### Polymorphic behaviour
 Ability to use different child object types in places where a parent object type is specified (this is called polymorphism) e.g. using the parent object `pEnemy` in collision functions will also check for all child enemy objects because a child enemy is a  `pEnemy`.